Layr-Labs/zeus/README.md

 To verify that the contracts this deploy claims to have produced match what is available in the repository.

-- HOW: Zeus uses an algorithm that compares your local bytecode, with immutableReferences zero'd out, against bytecode that is available onchain (with the same bytecode segments zero'd out).
+- Zeus uses an algorithm that compares your local bytecode, with immutableReferences zero'd out, against bytecode that is available onchain (with the same bytecode segments zero'd out).

+[!TIP]
-- NOTE: Make sure you double check your foundry version (forge --version) before doing this.
+Make sure you double check your foundry version (forge --version) before doing this.
 Differences in forge versions have been known to affect hash calculations.

+[!NOTE]
-- NOTE: If you are logged in and have write access to the ZEUS_HOST, you will automatically post a small commit indicating that you verified those contracts locally.
+If you are logged in and have write access to the ZEUS_HOST, you will automatically post a small commit indicating that you verified those contracts locally.

 ### Cancelling a deploy

 - You may be able to cancel a deploy, depending on what state it is in.

     `zeus deploy cancel --env <env>`

+For multisig transactions, Zeus will attempt to propose an alternate null transaction to overwrite the nonce onchain.
+EOA transactions are generally not cancellable if they have been executed.

 # Zeus Concepts